Spyware: Overview

 Use of the term "spyware" has eventually declined as the practice of tracking users has been pushed ever further into the mainstream by major websites and data mining companies; these generally break no known laws and compel users to be tracked, not by fraudulent practices per se, but by the default settings created for users and the language of terms-of-service agreements.

-In one documented example, on CBS/CNet News reported, on March 7, 2011, on a Wall Street Journal analysis revealing the practice of Facebook and other websites of tracking users' browsing activity, linked to their identity, far beyond users' visits and activity within the Facebook site itself.
+In one documented example, on CBS/CNet News reported, on March 7, 2011, an analysis in The Wall Street Journal revealed the practice of Facebook and other websites of tracking users' browsing activity, which is linked to their identity, far beyond users' visits and activity on the Facebook site itself.
 The report stated: "Here's how it works.
 You go to Facebook, you log in, you spend some time there, and then ... you move on without logging out.
-Let's say the next site you go to is New York Times.
+Let's say the next site you go to is The New York Times.
 Those buttons, without you clicking on them, have just reported back to Facebook and Twitter that you went there and also your identity within those accounts.
 Let's say you moved on to something like a site about depression.
 This one also has a tweet button, a Google widget, and those, too, can report back who you are and that you went there."
-The WSJ analysis was researched by Brian Kennish, founder of Disconnect, Inc.
+The Wall Street Journal analysis was researched by Brian Kennish, founder of Disconnect, Inc.

+Privacy-invasive software

+Privacy-invasive software is a category of software that invades a user's privacy to gather information about the user and their device without prior knowledge or consent.
+Such software is sometimes loosely referred to as "spyware" but the information gathering can be malicious or non-malicious.
+The collected data is often used commercially such as being sold to advertisers or other third parties..